 i want to tradtionally publish

-Choosing a freelancer for traditional publishing is not completely necessary, not like it is for self-publishing.
-Since you will go through a whole editing phase with the publisher's editor, a freelancer isn't a must-have.
+Choosing a freelancer for traditional publishing is not necessary.
+Since you will go through a whole editing phase with the publisher's editorial team, a freelancer isn't a must-have.

-However it's not uncommon for an author to seek out a freelancer and work on their story a little bit more before they are ready to send it off for submissions.
-Making a good impression is everything in the publishing world, and even moreso in the traditional sphere.
+However it's not uncommon for an author to seek out an editor and work on their story a little bit more before they are ready to send it off for submissions.
+Additionally newer writers have also sought-out professional editing, to help them build their skill and writing craft.

 ...Should a publisher ask me for money?

 If a 'publisher' is asking you to foot the bill for all the expenses attached to publishing, they are vanity presses.
 While the businesses are not illegal, they are considered ethically immoral amongst the community.
 Money should always flow to the author in traditional publishing.
-If you are ever contacted by a vanity press, run away!
+If you are ever contacted by a vanity press, don’t engage.

 rates and services